mozilla-services/docs/source/loop/apis.rst

     - **roomToken**, The token used to identify the created room.
     - **roomUrl**, A URL that can be given to other users to allow them to join the room.
-    - **expiresAt**, The date after which the room will no longer be valid (in seconds since the Unix epoch)
+    - **expiresAt**, The date after which the room will no longer be valid (in seconds since the Unix epoch).

     Potential HTTP error responses include: